dm-vdo/vdo-devel/doc/vdo-design.rst

 *Recovery*

-After a crash, vdo will attempt to recover from the recovery journal.
+When a vdo is restarted after a crash, it will attempt to recover from the recovery journal.
 During the pre-resume phase of the next start, the recovery journal is read.
 The increment portion of valid entries are played into the block map.
 Next, valid entries are played, in order as required, into the slab journals.
 Finally, each physical zone attempts to replay at least one slab journal to reconstruct the reference counts of one slab.
 Once each zone has some free space (or has determined that it has none), the vdo comes back online, while the remainder of the slab journals are used to reconstruct the rest of the reference counts.

 *Read-only Rebuild*